-All applicants for Nieman Fellowships, including freelancers, must be working journalists with at least five years of full-time media experience.
+All applicants for academic-year Nieman Fellowships, including freelancers, must be working journalists with at least five years of full-time media experience.
 Journalism-related work completed as a university student does not count as professional experience.
-People who work in public relations or at organizations whose primary business is not the media are not eligible to apply.
+Professionals who work in public relations or in a position whose primary focus is not the media are not eligible to apply.

-During the two years prior to applying, an applicant should not have participated in a fellowship or taken a leave of absence from work that lasted for four months or longer.
+During the two years prior to applying, an applicant should not have participated in a fellowship lasting four months or longer.

 Candidates nominate themselves for Nieman Fellowships by submitting an application and supplementary materials.
 There are no age limits or academic prerequisites, and a college degree is not required.